CUCyber/reportgen/example/cyber.md

 address1=Address
 address2=Address2

-company=Wheelz
+client=Wheelz

 footer=
-	Sensitive: The information in this document is not to be disclosed outside of [company] or [author] without prior written consent of both organizations.
+	Sensitive: The information in this document is not to be disclosed outside of [client] or [author] without prior written consent of both organizations.
 ```

 # Executive Summary